ukri-bench/benchmark-pydgemm/README.md

 conda install -c conda-forge cupy cudatoolkit=11.7
 ```

-Note that if you choose to install CuPy, you should ensure to specify a cudatoolkit version that matches the latest version supported by the CUDA drivers on your system (11.7, in our case).
+Note that if you choose to install CuPy, you should ensure to specify a cudatoolkit version that matches the latest version supported by the CUDA drivers on your system (11.7, in our example).

 ### Installation Help